orbs-network/orbs-spec/behaviors/services/public-api.md

 #### Forward transaction
 * Calculate the transaction `tx_id` (see transaction format for structure).
 * Send transaction to the network by calling `TransactionPool.AddNewTransaction`.
-  * On failure, send response to client along with the reference block height and timestamp.
+  * On failure, send a response to the client along with the reference block height and timestamp.
 * Block and wait until `HandleTransactionResults` or `HandleTransactionError` are called with the relevant `tx_id`.
 * If `config.PUBLIC_API_SEND_TRANSACTION_TIMEOUT` expires during the wait, fail.
   * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `HandleTransactionResults`, `HandleTransactionError`.